10 Telltale Signs of an Emotional Affair

 It can be incredibly anxiety provoking when your partner has connected with someone new.
 It’s also especially difficult when you are not feeling confident about your own relationship.
 And if that “someone new” happens to be attractive, it can trigger massive amounts of insecurity and jealousy.

 Emotional infidelity is a problem because when your partner is getting their emotional needs met by another person they are, by definition, not sharing them with you.
-Even if these interactions are just on something as innocuous as Facebook, you still want to protect your relationship from vulnerability.
-Check out my article, “Telltale Signs of an Emotional Affair” for an in-depth description of how emotional affairs start, and why they become so dangerous.
+Even if these interactions are just on something as innocuous as Facebook messages, you still want to protect your relationship from vulnerability.
+After all, very few people who cheat on their partners ever planned to have an affair.
+Cheating is a slippery slope that begins an innocent connection.

 But We’re Just Friends… What’s the Big Deal?